hiroshiban/MATLABtools4EmEditor/README.md

 # <a name = "Menu"> **MATLABtools4EmEditor -- MATLAB support for EmEditor** </a>

 ![matlabtools4emeditor](doc/images/matlabtools4emeditor.png)
-MATLABtools4EmEditor provides utilities for MATLAB syntax highlighting, keyword (functions and operators) auto-completion, code snippets, and macros for automations.
+*MATLABtools4EmEditor provides utilities for MATLAB syntax highlighting, keyword (functions and operators) auto-completion, code snippets, and macros for automations.*

+<br></br>

 This package contains a set of **EmEditor** syntax-highlighting files, code snippets, and simple JavaScript macros for editing **MATLAB** codes.
 It enables EmEditor to highlight the MATLAB keywords (functions and operators), detect the grammatical errors/warnings with MATLAB mlint.exe, and support code-editing via semi-auto-completion macros and snippets.
 I am happy if the tools can help your coding life.